• Skip to primary navigation

 • breakfast sausage

-Tip: Egg bites are a great way to use up little bits of leftover meat and veggies!
+Tip: Making egg bites at home is a great way to use up little bits of leftover meat and veggies!

 See recipe card for quantities.

-Sprinkle a total of 1 - 1½ tablespoons of cheese and other add-ins into each muffin cup.
-Set aside.
+Sprinkle about 1 to 1½ tablespoons of cheese and other add-ins evenly into each muffin cup.
+Remember, a little goes a long way—you’ll be surprised how much flavor these small amounts add.

 Silicone muffin pan with various add-in in the bottom of each cup.

-Using a stand blender or immersion blender, blend eggs, cottage cheese, ketchup, hot sauce, garlic powder, salt, and pepper until smooth.
+In a stand blender or with an immersion blender, combine the eggs, cottage cheese, ketchup, hot sauce, garlic powder, salt, and pepper.
+Blend until completely smooth.
+If you’re using chopped parsley, pulse it in at this stage.

 A large blender with egg mixture blended.

-Pour the blended egg mixture evenly over the cheese and add-ins into the muffin cups.
-Fill each muffin cup almost to the top.
+Pour the blended egg mixture evenly over the cheese and add-ins in each muffin cup, filling nearly to the top.
+To ensure the mixture coats all the ingredients, gently stir once around the bottom of the pan with a chopstick.

 A silicone muffin pan filled with egg mixture, uncooked.